KireinaHoro/jsteward.moe/content/Android/starting-android-in-lxc.md

 The (non-exhaustive) list of problems as of 2018-05-26:

   * Reboot function in Android system (along with Advanced Reboot) doesn't work.
-This is because Android system doesn't actually poweroff the system or reboot it when inside a container: it simply `exit(0)`, making it impossible for the GNU/Linux world (at least for now) to tell how the container stopped.
+This is because Android system doesn't actually poweroff the system or reboot it when inside a container: it simply performs `exit(0)`, making it impossible for the GNU/Linux world (at least for now) to tell how the container stopped.
 The current behavior is that the system will power down regardless of whether "Poweroff" or "Reboot" (or other reboot options, e.g. Reboot to bootloader) has been selected in Android.
     * `charger` suffers from similar problems, though a workaround works pretty well; see The Charger section above.
 	* This may be fixed by patching Android framework so that it signals the host about how it ended, by placing a file in the `/run` filesystem bind-mounted from the host.
 The host then decides whether to reboot or to poweroff according to the signal file.
 This is exactly how `charger`'s problem gets fixed.
   * Boot is unbearably slow.
 Charging while powered off takes a long time to show the charging animation as well.